Constraints on long-lived di-baryons and di-baryonic dark matter: Isgur-Karl model of g

 A practical choice for $u(a)$ is the Brueckner-Bethe-Goldstone (BBG) wavefunction, which describes the state of two asymptotically free particles in a repulsive short distance potential having a hardcore radius $r_c$.\footnote{To describe the transition within a nucleus, as for the hypernuclear experiments, one should use the relative wavefunction of two nucleons in a nucleus.
-This is discussed in FZ03~\cite{FarrarZaharijas}, where it is found that the transition amplitude is only weakly sensitive to the size of the nucleus for larger nuclei.
+This is discussed in \FZ, where it is found that the transition amplitude is only weakly sensitive to the size of the nucleus for larger nuclei.
 This justifies our approximating the transition amplitude in all cases by the single parameter $\gt$, in our phenomenological discussions above.} In the BBG approximation, the baryons are free except for an infinite potential barrier between them below a hardcore radius $r_c$.
 Thus $r_c$ sets the lower bound on the separation of the baryons' centers of mass, $a$.
-The value of $r_c$ is constrained by nucleon-nucleon phase shifts; the fits indicate $r_c\approx 0.4$ fm, with $r_c<\,$0.3 fm or $r_c>\,$0.5 fm being experimentally disfavored~\cite{hardcore}.\footnote{Note that ref.~\cite{Strumia18} uses other forms of baryon-baryon wavefunctions and claims $|\mathcal{M}|$ is too large to satisfy the observed stability of oxygen nuclei.
-However, the wavefunctions adopted by~\cite{Strumia18} were only fit at rather large inter-baryon distances and ignore the short range repulsion between baryons, leading to overestimation of $\mathcal{M}$.
-Ref.~\cite{McDermott18} also overestimates $\mathcal{M}$, potentially because the authors ignored the short-distance repulsion between baryons.}
+The short distance behavior of the inter-baryon potential is crucial for determining $\gt$ and has often been incorrectly modeled in the literature on $\gt$, so we devote section \ref{sec:criticsRc} to a review of present knowledge of $r_c$.
+For our calculations we use the BBG wavefunction with the conservative choice $r_c = 0.4$ fm.

-In order to evaluate eq.~\eqref{eqn:BBG} we require an estimate of $r_S$.
+In order to evaluate Eq.~\eqref{eqn:BBG} we require an estimate of $r_S$.
 Due to the non-coupling of $S$ to pions and other flavor-octet pseudoscalar mesons (except through an off-diagonal transition to heavier flavor-octet di-baryons), $r_S$ can be expected to be considerably smaller than $r_p$.
 An empirical radius-mass relationship based on the Compton wavelengths of a hadron and the lightest meson it couples to is~\cite{Farrar18}